 - 38. The performance thresholds 1 and 2 have to be determined 'under usual peak-time conditions' (see paragraph 16).
 Therefore, realistic conditions prevailing in networks which correctly reflect end-user experiences need to be considered.
 For this reason, the determination of the performance thresholds 1 and 2 focus on the service with the highest end-user QoS, a typical use of the network and the current service portfolio.
 This implies that several end-users simultaneously use the network during peak-time. - 39.
-Since the performance thresholds 1 and 2 need to be based on the achievable (and not currently achieved) end-user QoS (see paragraph 16), they are determined based on the service with the highest end-user QoS (data rate) possible withand the 'best' technology deployed in a pilot deployment or field trial in the network.
-This is a hypothetical situation and ilt is assumed that the subscribers which are currently subscribed to the service with the highest data rate get the service with the highest data rate possible of the pilot deloyment or field trial instead (see paragraphs 103.b103.b103.b104.b and 103.e104.f).
+Since the performance thresholds 1 and 2 need to be based on the achievable (and not currently achieved) end-user QoS (see paragraph 16), they are determined based on the service with the highest end-user QoS (data rate) possible with and the 'best' technology deployed in a pilot deployment or field trial in the network.
+This is a hypothetical situation and it is assumed that the subscribers which are currently subscribed to the service with the highest data rate get the service with the highest data rate possible of the pilot deloyment or field trial instead (see paragraphs 103.b and 104.f103.e).